wompking/simplyDatapacks/README.md

   * 270
   * 360

- And the third thing this datapack adds is a wrench:
+The third thing this datapack adds is a wrench:

 `ADD A PICTURE HERE LATER`

 Swap hands to change it from backwards to forawrds mode, and query people who used it this tick with the `SimplyWrenching` and `SimplyWrenchingBack` tags.

+The fourth thing this datapack adds is a few items:

+`ADD PICTURES HERE LATER`
+Don't compactinate this one!

 ## Mechanical Compactinator
 ###### Datapack Author: wompking
 This datapack adds a way to create simple plates and alloys used in some datapacks.
 The Compactinator is built like this, standing upright: